sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 .. _section-trac-ssh-key:

-Linking your Public Key to your Trac Account
+Linking Your Public Key to Your Trac Account
 -----------------------------------------------------

 The Sage trac server needs to know one of your public keys.
 You can